asnar00/fnf/source/fnf/Hello.fnf.ts.md

 }
 ```

-The `def` keyword means that we're defining a new function called `hello`; if there's already one defined with that name, we get an error.
+The `on` keyword means that we're defining a new function called `hello`.

 We define our own function `output` that initially outputs to standard console, but eventually can also print stuff in the browser, or anywhere else we like.
 That's the magic of features!